maziac/z80-instruction-set/README.md

 # Configuration

 - "z80-instruction-set.enableHovering": Enable/disable the hovering.
 I.e. enable/disable the extension.
 - "z80-instruction-set.z80Link": Link to Z80 documentation.
-You can change this e.g. to point to your local Z80 manual pdf.
+You can change this e.g. to point to some other html documentation.
+This simply adds a link to all instruction to make it easier to open external documentation if the hover information is not sufficient.
 Use an empty string "" to disable.

 # Misc